Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Introduction

 \section{Introduction}

-Pathology diagnosis is currently the golden standard for examining various diseases in clinical applications, for example, in the diagnosis of neoplasia and cancer~\cite{rorke1997pathologic}.
-In the last decade, the prosperity of deep learning on computer vision has led to the rapid development of computational pathology, for example, approaches with supervised learning~\cite{shaban2020context,shao2021transmil,lin2023interventional,chan2023histopathology}, and weakly supervised learning~\cite{campanella2019clinical,lu2021data,chen2023rankmix,li2023task}.
-Despite being promising, these approaches have been fundamentally limited by the scale of costly annotations.
+Pathology diagnosis is currently the golden standard for examining various diseases in clinical applications, especially in the diagnosis of neoplasm~\cite{rorke1997pathologic}.
+In the last decade, the prosperity of deep learning on computer vision has led to the rapid development of computational pathology, for example, approaches with supervised learning~\cite{shaban2020context,shao2021transmil,lin2023interventional,chan2023histopathology,huang2023conslide}, and weakly supervised learning~\cite{campanella2019clinical,zhou2020lirnet,lu2021data,chen2023rankmix,li2023task}.
+Despite being promising, these approaches have been fundamentally limited by the scale of costly labels.
 Alternatively, self-supervised pretraining on numerous unlabeled pathological images~\cite{wang2022transformer,chen2022fast,chen2022scaling,kang2023benchmarking} has attracted unprecedented attention, yet it still requires supervised fine-tuning for downstream deployments.

 In the recent literature~\cite{radford2021learning,jia2021scaling}, studies on the multimodal foundation model have demonstrated conspicuous improvement in downstream zero-shot tasks, by simply training to align visual and language embedding space on massive image-text pairs crawled from public websites.
-In contrast to computer vision~\cite{radford2021learning,jia2021scaling}, representation learning in pathology requires tremendous expertise and domain knowledge.
+In contrast to computer vision~\cite{radford2021learning,jia2021scaling,hu2022st}, representation learning in pathology requires tremendous expertise and domain knowledge.
 An ideal training corpus would thus consist of well-structured medical reports from the hospital, however, it is often extremely difficult to acquire, due to privacy concerns.
 Alternatively, recent works~\cite{lu2023towards,lu2023visual,ikezogwo2024quilt,huang2023leveraging} propose to gather large-scale image-caption pairs from public resources~(PubMed~\cite{roberts2001pubmed} papers, Twitter, Youtube videos).
-Compared to discrete image labels, image captions from medical reports and academic articles can potentially provide more valuable medical information without the need for manual annotation.
+Compared to discrete image labels, image captions from medical reports and academic articles can potentially provide more valuable medical information without manual annotation.